Italy's Renzi ratchets up pressure on PM Letta over reforms

-ROME, Jan 12 (Reuters) - Italy’s centre-left leader Matteo Renzi said the next two weeks will be “decisive” for Prime Minister Enrico Letta’s government, which has so far struggled to make incisive reforms.
+ROME (Reuters) - Italy’s center-left leader Matteo Renzi said the next two weeks will be “decisive” for Prime Minister Enrico Letta’s government, which has so far struggled to make incisive reforms.

 Italy, one of the world’s biggest government debtors, has narrowly avoided being dragged into the euro zone debt crisis.